csmith20/zephyr/boards/microchip/pic32cxbz2_curiosity/doc/index.rst

 Programming and Debugging
 *************************

-The Microchip PIC32CXBZ2 Curiosity Ultra comes with a Atmel Embedded Debugger (EDBG).
+The Microchip WBZ451 Curiosity Board comes with On-board Programmer/Debug Circuit using PKoB4 based on Microchip SAME70 MCU.
 This provides a debug interface to the PIC32CXBZ2 chip and is supported by OpenOCD.

 Flashing